The LISTEN STUDY: The world largest digital canine auscultation study

 Study objective

-The LISTEN Study was a prospective, multicenter observational study conducted across 50 internationally distributed centers.* Examinations were performed by experienced veterinarians with advanced training in cardiology, including board-certified specialists (ACVIM or ECVIM) as well as clinicians holding nationally recognized cardiology qualifications.
+The LISTEN Study was a prospective, multicentre observational study conducted across 50 internationally distributed centres.
+Examinations were performed by experienced veterinarians with advanced training in cardiology, including board-certified specialists (ACVIM or ECVIM) as well as clinicians holding nationally recognised cardiology qualifications.

 Dogs undergoing clinical cardiac evaluation were prospectively enrolled.
 Digital cardiac auscultation recordings and echocardiographic examinations were obtained during the same clinical visit.